habdig7oficial/springboot-wtt25/HTTP_DELETE.md

 ```

-To implement the response for this request, in **src/main/java/br/mackenzie/mackleaps/assetapi** folder add the following method to thefile called _AssetController.java_ :
+To implement the response for this request, in **src/main/java/br/mackenzie/mackleaps/franchises** folder add the following method to thefile called _FranchisesController.java_ :

 ```java
 package br.mackenzie.mackleaps.api;